aplteam/Meddy/Docs/ReadMe.md

 [parm]:cssUrl='file:///CSS/'
 [parm]:linkToCss=1
 [parm]:leanpubExtensions=1
-[parm]:screenCSS=Screen.CSS
+[parm]:screenCSS='Screen.css'
-[parm]:printCSS=Print.CSS
+[parm]:printCSS='Print.css'
 ~~~

 Note that you can specify more than one CSS file: separate them with commata.
-In case of conflicts the last one wins.
+In case of a conflict the last hit wins.

 Notes: